davidecravero/Roshambo/README.md

 * Choose number of rounds.

-* Write Player 1 name.
+* Write Human and Computer name.

 * Choose between Rock, Paper or Scissors.